Lavender Companion Plants: Enhancing Your Herb Garden

 From a pest control perspective, both rosemary and lavender have strong scents that can help deter pests.

-Here are the rosemary plants I recommend growing:
+Here is the rosemary I recommend growing:

 Thyme: